trans-travel/trans-travel/us/nh.md

 ## Medical Care

- * Genital surgery for youth is banned as of July 19, 2024.
+ * Trans youth medical care is banned (updated: Aug.
+3, 2025).
  * Other trans medical care is legal for adults and children.
  * A [federal executive
    order](https://www.whitehouse.gov/presidential-actions/2025/01/protecting-children-from-chemical-and-surgical-mutilation/)